 “Yeah we all know about the attempted genocide committed by the English invaders in 1788 and the intergenerational trauma that Aboriginal communities are still dealing with today BLAH BLAH BLAAAAAAAHHHH.
 Shut the fuck up and stop expecting me to care”.

 Do you really want to be that guy, or girl?

 So, I thought it might be interesting to look at the arguments against actually just changing the damn date.

 I personally don’t get it but it’s worth asking the question “what’s everyone so worried about?”.

 Changing the day won’t change what happened.

-You know, there isn’t one solitary action that can help with the healing of the Aboriginal people and healing certainly won’t happen overnight, sorry.
+You know, there isn’t one solitary action that can help the healing of the Aboriginal people and healing certainly won’t happen overnight, sorry.

 If you know anything about healing from trauma you will know that it takes time and a number of small wins along the way.

 It might be just a day to you because it wasn’t your loved one/ family/ culture that was brutalised.
 It is, however, not just another day for the people who lost everything.

 My advice is to learn some empathy before you imagine that “it’s just a day” for everyone.